- Match Preview – Real Madrid host Getafe

 If there was ever any World Cup competition that Madridistas will follow with keen interest, it should be Russia 2018.
 Why?
 In comes Julen Lopetegui!

-The eyes of the Madrid faithful will surely be on the performance of the Spanish national team in the course of the tournament, owing to the fact that the man at the managerial helm of the La Furia Roja will be the one on the touchline issuing out instructions to the men in white at the Santiago Bernabeu and other venues in a few weeks and possibly the next three years.
+The eyes of the Madrid faithful will surely be on the performance of the Spanish national team in the course of the tournament.
+This is due to the fact that the man at the managerial helm of the La Furia Roja will be the one on the touchline at the Santiago Bernabeu in a few weeks and possibly the next three years.